bitcoin-core/bitcoincore.org/_posts/en/posts/2016-06-24-segwit-next-steps.md

 **Release candidate phase:** after all developer testing is successfully concluded, a release candidate (probably named 0.12.2RC1) will be publicly provided to anyone willing to test the code.
 Miners, merchants, and wallet vendors are especially encouraged to test.
 If any problems are found, they will be fixed and a new release candidate will be issued.
 This will be repeated as necessary until a release candidate is found with no known problems.

-**Binary release:** the final release candidate will have its version changed to the final release version (expected to be 0.12.2) and will be released for all users to download and begin running at their leisure (segwit is a soft fork, so upgrading is only required if they plan to use segwit features; however upgrade is appreciated).
+**Binary release:** the final release candidate will have its version changed to the final release version (expected to be 0.12.2) and will be released for all users to download and begin running at their leisure (segwit is a soft fork, so upgrading is only required if they plan to use segwit features).

 **Miners upgrade:** miners who choose to upgrade to 0.12.2 will be able to start producing blocks that signal readiness to enforce segwit once the date defined as segwit's BIP9 started date is reached.